iterative/mlem.ai/content/docs/command-reference/deploy/index.md

 server upon deployment.
 Applying datasets on the deployment is a very handy shortcut of bulk inferring data on the served model.

-> Currently, only `heroku` is supported as a target platform for deployments but
+> Currently, only `heroku` is supported as a target but more platforms will be
-> more platforms will be added soon!
+> added soon!

 ## Options